exadel-inc/esl/src/modules/esl-scrollbar/README.md

 a _custom scrollbar_ implementation.

-ESL Scrollbar is totally configurable and can be styled through CSS.
+ESL Scrollbar is entirely configurable and can be styled through CSS.

 #### ESL Scrollbar supports:

-- both scroll directions: `vertical` and `horisontal`.
+- both scroll directions: `vertical` and `horizontal`.
   Direction can be defined with the boolean `horizontal` attribute.

 - independent target scrollable element definition using [TraversingQuery](./../esl-traversing-query/README.md)

 - complete customization from CSS

-- RTL for both directions and all browsers in ESL support list
+- RTL for both directions and all browsers on ESL support list

 ### Getting Started: